FlatFilers/csvjson-app/README.md

 CSVJSON
 =======

-www.csvjson.com are online formatting and conversion tools that I use as a web developer.
+www.csvjson.com are online formatting and conversion tools that I use as a developer.
 - [CSV to JSON](http://www.csvjson.com/csv2json) : Convert CSV (Excel) to JSON format.
 - [JSON Beautifier](http://www.csvjson.com/json_beautifier) : Validate and format JSON.
 Convert it to Javascript code.
 - More to come...